RainmakerRaw/Signal_TLS_Proxy_BSD/README.md

 (6) If you have the `pf` running (and you should!), you'll need to allow at least ports 80/tcp and 443/tcp.
 You can drop port 80 once you have your certs if required, the proxy runs on 443/tcp.
 There is a basic config (block hostiles, allow 80/tcp and 443/tcp) in the `OpenBSD` folder.

 The config includes ipv6, and you can safely leave this in (or remove it) if you don't have IPv6 connectivity on your server.
-Make sure to change WAN_INTERFACE to the name of your server's WAN/external/egress interface in the config before applying it with `pfctl -f /etc/pf.conf`.
-See [OpenBSD's pf documentation](https://www.openbsd.org/faq/pf/) for details on how to enable pf in the first place, but it's basically a case of copy in the config, then `pfctl -f /etc/pf.conf` to load the config, then finally `pfctl -e` to enable pf.
+See [OpenBSD's pf documentation](https://www.openbsd.org/faq/pf/) for details on how to enable pf in the first place, but it's basically a case of copy in the config to `/etc/pf.conf`, then `pfctl -f /etc/pf.conf` to load the config, then finally `pfctl -e` to enable pf.

 ##
 ## All being well, your proxy is now live and you can share it in the normal way using `https://signal.tube/#domain.xyz`.
 Congratulations!
 If you have any problems please open an Issue.